bjortech/tb/README.md

 Node for receiving std_msgs::String msg that will be used as if in a terminal.
 Some commands are hard to automate through conventional API, this is a cheap workaround.

 # TB_ASSEMBLY:
-Node that accumulate laser_assembler/AssembleScans2 for usage at desired rate
+Node that accumulate laser_assembler/AssembleScans2 for usage at desired rate.
+It also rewrites the frame_id of 2d_scans taken at current altitude for usage in the project 2d navigation.

 # TB_MBCLIENT:
 Move_base action client